-Nestled in the Ica Valley of Peru, amidst the foothills of the Andes, lies the oldest distillery in the Americas.
-Hacienda La Caravedo established in 1684.
+Nestled in the Ica Valley of Peru, amidst the foothills of the Andes, lies the oldest, continuously operating distillery in the Americas–Hacienda La Caravedo established in 1684.

 Caravedo is dedicated to artisanal craftsmanship, environmental stewardship and honoring centuries of Peruvian heritage.

-Distilled entirely from grapes and unaltered without even the addition of water.
+Distilled entirely from wine and unaltered without even the addition of water.
 Caravedo Piscos are a mixable and versatile white spirit dedicated to honoring the spirit of tradition, craft, and adventure.

 Like all good things, pisco began as an act of rebellion.
 In 1641, the King of Spain—Philip IV—imposed heavy taxes on all wine produced in Peru.
 His new world subjects dodged the onerous tax by distilling the year’s grape harvest.
 In hand-forged copper vats nearly four centuries ago, a new white spirit was born and christened pisco, a reference to the Port of Pisco from where this new spirit was exported and which means ‘bird’ in the indigenous Quechua language.
 To this day, Peruvians call it their native spirit.

 Pisco can boast what only a handful of other spirits enjoy: a Denomination of Origin.
 This means, quite simply, that all Pisco must be made in a specific region and under the strictest of guidelines.
 All Piscos are made in distilleries along the southwestern coast of Peru and must be distilled from any of eight specific aromatic and non-aromatic grape varietals: Quebranta, Negra Corriente, Mollar, Italia, Muscat, Albilla, Torontel, and Uvina.

 In its distillation, pisco is made in small batches, crafted in traditional copper pot stills and left unaged or unaltered.
 This means that not even water is added to the finished product.
 Pisco is distilled to proof, a rarity in a world where spirit makers distill to high alcohol levels and then add water to dilute to their desired proof.